-Belmont youth hockey is a very active local program.
-Youth hockey programs should be allocated ice time at a minimum based on its current schedule.
+Belmont Youth Hockey is a very active local program.
+Youth Hockey programs should be allocated ice time at a minimum based on its current schedule, approximately 13 hours Monday through Thursday (3 hours a day) and 6 hours on the weekends (1.5 hours on Saturday and 4 hours on Sunday).
 Additionally, programming ice time for the Facility should ensure that the hours and times allotted meet the growing needs of this program.